dragonfly90/dragonfly90.github.io/_posts/2015-08-30-paperReading.md

 In this research paper the authors introduce the High Performance Computing Cluster (HPCC) as a platform to streamline the process of ingesting, curating, integrating and transforming scholarly data from multiple sources and in varying formats, particularly when several of these datasets lack common attributes to support the integration process.

+This paper did a case study of High Performance Computing Cluster(HPCC) in academic data processing.
+The academic data comes from NSF, NCSES and IPEDS and is in different formats.
+In the first part, this paper gave a brief discussion of HPCC platform.
+In the second part, the paper gave a detailed description of the case study in three steps: data ingestion, cleaning and linking data.
+In the third part, the authors evaluate the performance of HPCC in clusters with different numbers of nodes and discuss HPCC and Hadoop platform.

 steps to process data:
 data ingestion
 cleaning and linking data